 Pay attention to your blood pressure, and treat it if it’s elevated

-Eat a diet that’s built around fruit, vegetables, whole grains and other nutritious foods
+Eat a diet that’s built around fruit, vegetables, whole grains, and other nutritious foods

 Keep track of mental health concerns and don’t be afraid to seek treatment